Doubleheader (baseball)

+History

-For many decades, doubleheaders in Major League Baseball (MLB) were routinely scheduled numerous times each season.
-However, today a doubleheader is generally the result of a prior game between the same two teams being postponed due to inclement weather or other factors.
+For many decades, major-league doubleheaders were routinely scheduled numerous times each season.
+However, any major-league doubleheader now played is generally the result of a prior game between the same two teams being postponed due to inclement weather or other factors.
 Most often the game is rescheduled for a day on which the two teams play each other again.
 Often it is within the same series, but in some cases, may be weeks or months after the original date.
 On rare occasions, the last game between two teams in that particular city is rained out, and a doubleheader may be scheduled at the other team's home park to replace the missed game.

-Currently, major league teams playing two games in a day usually play a "day-night doubleheader", in which the stadium is emptied of spectators and a separate admission is required for the second game.
+Currently, major-league teams playing two games in a day usually play a "day-night doubleheader", in which the stadium is emptied of spectators and a separate admission is required for the second game.
 However, such games are officially regarded as separate games on the same date, rather than as a doubleheader.
 True doubleheaders are less commonly played.
 Classic doubleheaders, also known as day doubleheaders, were more common in the past, and although they are rare in the major leagues, they still are played at the minor league and college levels.